Illuamon/asteroids/README.md

 # Asteroids
-based on the old-school arcade game.
+Based on the old-school arcade game.
+Written using pygame.

+Most of the files just store classes.

 ## How to use?
 Download the files and run main.py.